 Personality and Perfection

-The Enneagram is a method of cognitive science.
-It is one of the essential tools in our blended learning process.
+The Enneagram is a cognitive science system, and we use it as one of the essential tools in our blended learning process.
 This system uses a questionnaire to identify our default personality profile.
 Answering these questionnaires unmasks the mechanism of the Ego.

 Understanding your Ego will help you see how the culture manipulates us.
 This process also shows us the positive aspects of our nature that make us complete.
-When we accept that we are already perfect, this attitude is reflected in a healthy balanced Ego.
+When we accept that we are already perfect, this attitude balances our mindset.

 Some personality types are especially vulnerable to the concept of perfection.
 Seeking excellence and perfect order can be powerful drivers.
-Striving for perfection can be an unhealthy obsession for identifying with Type One of the Enneagram Personality Profile.
-It can also be magnified if you are a type one with self-preservation at the top of your instinctual stack.
+For example, striving for perfection can be an unhealthy obsession for identifying with Type One of the Enneagram Personality Profile.
+And this tendency magnifies if you are a type one with self-preservation at the top of your instinctual stack.
 In this case, the world can be frustrating because of the imperfections you’ll find everywhere.

 We can overcome this negative programming.
 All it takes is some inner work with the Enneagram.
 It will expose the thought processes leading to the fixation on perfection through things.